cormiertyshawn895/RecordingIndicatorUtility/README.md

 After downloading Recording Indicator Utility, double click to open it. macOS may prompt you “Recording Indicator Utility cannot be opened because it is from an unidentified developer.”
 This is expected.

-To open Recording Indicator Utility, [right-click](https://support.apple.com/HT207700) on Recording Indicator Utility in Finder, and click “Open” as shown below.
+To open Recording Indicator Utility, navigate to System Settings > Privacy & Security, then scroll down and click [“Open Anyway”](https://support.apple.com/102445#openanyway).

 ![](RecordingIndicatorUtility/Screenshots/screenshot-gatekeeper.jpg)

-If you right-clicked when opening Recording Indicator Utility for the first time, you may need to [right-click](https://support.apple.com/HT207700) for a second time.
-If Recording Indicator Utility still can’t be opened, [check your GateKeeper settings](https://support.apple.com/en-us/HT202491) under the General tab in System Preferences > Security & Privacy.
-Click “Open Anyway” to open Recording Indicator Utility.

 Recording Indicator Utility will not harm your Mac.
 This alert shows up because Recording Indicator Utility modifies macOS and cannot be notarized.
 Recording Indicator Utility is [open source](https://github.com/cormiertyshawn895/RecordingIndicatorUtility), so you can always [examine its source code](https://github.com/cormiertyshawn895/RecordingIndicatorUtility/tree/master/RecordingIndicatorUtility) to verify its inner working.